 Many European countries have implemented organized cervical screening and about 70 percent of the EU citizens have access to an organized program (Ref).
 Their success is evident: in countries with an organized screening program, incidence and mortality rate have decreased up to 70 percent (Ref).

 Nevertheless, cervical cancer is still common and is even on the rise in several Central and Eastern European countries (Ref).
-Increasing incidences have also been reported in other parts of Europe.
+Other parts of Europe also report increasing incidences.
 For example, the cervical cancer incidence increased by 15 to 30 percent in the Netherlands, Sweden, and the UK in the last decade (Ref 1, 2, 3).
-This underlines that if we want to eliminate cervical cancer as a public health problem , we need more effective screening.
+This underlines that if we want to eliminate cervical cancer as a public health problem, we need more effective screening.

 Most screening programs report a high proportion of unnecessary colposcopy referrals of about 80 to >90 percent.
 The lack of efficiency is also reflected in the number of screening invitations which varies from 7 to > 40 between European countries (Ref), but is not clearly associated with the country-specific cervical cancer incidence.
-This suggests considerable overconsumption in regions and our preliminary estimates indicate that across Europe at least €100 million can be saved annually by making screening more efficient.
-This clearly underlines the need for more efficient screening.
+This suggests considerable overconsumption in regions and our preliminary estimates indicate that across Europe at least €100 million can be saved annually.
+This clearly underlines that we need more efficient screening.